RatkoG/NodeJS/README.md

 In public folder we put things that needs to be accessable by the user.
 One example would be the `css` files.

 For this we need feature for serving files staticly

+# Sharing data

+One gotcha that we have in `3615fd8` commit is that this kind of sharing is available across the all users.

+So the console.log() will be seen across all users and across all browsers.** This is something to keep in mind.****